Victoria Cake

 • Despite the fact that this cake is often called a "sponge," it's not our American idea of sponge cake: light, airy, and "springy."
 Instead, it's the texture of our typical pound cake: fine-grained and solid (in a nice way, of course!).

-• A typical British version of this cake might be topped with extra-fine (castor) sugar or confectioners' (icing) sugar, and filled with jam and buttercream, rather than whipped cream.
+• A typical British version of Victoria Cake might be topped with extra-fine (castor) sugar or confectioners' (icing) sugar, and filled with jam and buttercream, rather than whipped cream.
 British buttercream, unlike what we're used to here in America, is simply butter and confectioners' sugar whipped together until smooth.

-• Strawberry jam is the typical British filling.
+• Strawberry jam is the typical British filling for Victoria Cake.
 However, we usually choose apricot jam or ginger marmalade paired with ginger syrup; stirring a bit of finely diced crystallized ginger into the whipped cream is tasty, too.

 • Don't have self-rising flour?
 Try our recipe for Golden Vanilla Cake using all-purpose flour; then finish with jam and whipped cream as directed in the recipe above.